 October 11 - Barbara June Rose, a freshman from Beaver, PA, becomes the first Black female intercollegiate student athlete at Penn State when she is selected to the women's gymnastics team.
 Her best event was the uneven parallel bars.
-She only competed on the team for one year due to a family illness and increased involvement in the Douglass Association / Black Student Union activism.
-Rose, an agricultural economics major, would graduate in 1972.
+She only competed on the team for one year due to a family illness and increased involvement in the Douglass Association / Black Student Union.
+Rose, an agricultural economics major, would graduate in 1972, but did not discover she was the first Black female intercollegiate athlete at Penn State until 40 years later, in 2012.